Kayram2710/AI-FaceRecognition/README.md

 > It can be run by simply calling it from the command line, with the prerequisite of having the dependency pillow installed

 ### Cleaned Dataset Folder
-> This is the populated by DataCleaner.py
+> This is the folder populated/produced by DataCleaner.py

 ### DataVisualer.py
 > This python script will iterate through the "Cleaned Dataset" Folder and perform multiple operations using the matplot library